Energinet-DataHub/green-energy-hub/CONTRIBUTING.md

 ## Community

-We have a public Teams channel. // TODO: Link
+We have a public Slack channel for any questions.

-We will hold public office hours once a month, with times to be decided (maybe two sets, one for Europe, one for US).
+It can be joined by following this [link](https://join.slack.com/t/greenenergyhub/shared_invite/zt-ik120p69-h8sysERkqRGS0Fj6adKqBw)

 Meeting recordings should be linked in the repository at `docs/meetings/{year}/{month}/{day}`.

 ---